department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care.md

 <br>

-#### What if I need help understanding my benefits or accessing services?
+#### If I'm already signed up for VA health care, can I manage my benefits online?
 [UX/DESIGN NOTE: CONSIDER ACCORDION HERE]

-If you're signed up for VA health care, you can manage your VA health and benefits online through Vets.gov. <br />
+Yes.
+If you're signed up for VA health care, you can manage your VA health and benefits online through Vets.gov:

 [Refill your prescriptions](/healthcare/prescriptions/). <br />
 [Send a message to your VA health care provider](/healthcare/messaging/). <br />
 [Check the status of a disability or pension claim](/track-claims/).

+#### What if I need more help understanding my benefits or accessing services?
+[UX/DESIGN NOTE: CONSIDER ACCORDION HERE]

-If you need more help, call our toll-free hotline at 877-222-VETS (<a href="tel:+1phonenumber">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
+Call our toll-free hotline at 877-222-VETS (<a href="tel:+1phonenumber">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.